qojav/java-developer-roadmap/README.md

 ## ⚡ Note

 You don’t need to complete the entire roadmap before applying for jobs.
 From Phase 2 (Object-Oriented Programming) onwards, you will already have the necessary foundations to start looking for internships or junior developer positions while continuing your learning journey.

+## ⭐ Give me a star

+Let’s help this roadmap reach as many people as possible!
+This way, beginners will have easy access to the content and finally master this challenging language once and for all.

 ## Roadmap Structure